Autism, ADHD, and Sleep: An Expert Guide on Neurodivergent Sleep

 Why is Sleep Routine Important?

-Sleep routines primes the brain and body for sleep.
+Sleep routines prime the brain and body for sleep.
 In the evening, when we begin our routines to get ready for bed, these actions signal to the brain that we’re about to sleep.
 That way, when we climb into bed, our brains and bodies are ready.
 Like Maslow’s dogs!

 For Autistic people and ADHDers, we often have a delayed onset of melatonin.
 That means that, unlike neurotypicals, we often can’t fall asleep just because we get into bed because our brains need time to begin producing melatonin.
 Therefore, when we have a solid sleep routine, it can help offset this vulnerability.